 Industry Resources: Co-products

-While ethanol production consumes the grain's starch, the protein, minerals, fat and fiber are concentrated during the production process to produce a highly valued and nutritious livestock feed.
+The U.S. ethanol industry makes an enormous - and often overlooked - contribution to the global animal feed supply.
+Ethanol production only consumes the grain's starch; the protein, minerals, fat and fiber pass through the process and are concentrated into a highly valued and nutritious livestock feed.
 For dry mill ethanol refineries, which make up the majority of production, most feed is dried and sold as Distillers Dried Grains with Solubles (DDGS).
 A modern dry-mill ethanol refinery produces approximately 2.8 gallons of ethanol and more than 17 pounds of distillers grains from a bushel of corn.
-In 2012, ethanol biorefineries produced nearly 34.4 million metric tons of high quality livestock feed.
-This includes 31.6 million metric tons of distillers grains and 2.8 million tons of corn gluten feed and meal.

 Historic Distillers Grains Production from U.S. Ethanol Biorefineries:

-Exports: Internationally, distillers grains are gaining widespread acceptance as a high quality livestock feed component.
+Exports: Exports of distillers grains surged to record levels in 2014, at approximately 11.3 million metric tons.
+Nearly one-third of total 2014 distillers grains production was exported.
+Internationally, distillers grains are gaining widespread acceptance as a high quality livestock feed component.
 These markets are particularly important to the U.S. as domestic co-products markets near saturation.

 Investing to Improve Quality